GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 **Curious Katana** (*unique*)
 $5,500 , 3.25 lbs.
 Longsword
 This curved blade reaches 2.5 feet.
 If used in both hands, it gains a +1 for the purpose of determining if it is a critical hit.
-If an attack roll result is a 14, the foe is dazed until the end of the next round.
+If an attack roll result is a 14, *the foe is dazed until the end of the next round*.

 **Datha** (*unique*)
 $5,000 , 4 lbs.